Saturday, August 01, 2009

 August 11, Circa 1990’s.

 I boarded an Air Philippines flight bound for Caticlan, Aklan en route to the world’s most beautiful beach- Boracay.
-This was part of the prize given by the multinational pharmaceutical company that I happened to be working with at that time as a medical representative for being chosen as employee of the year.
+This was part of the prize given by the multinational pharmaceutical company that I was then employed with as a medical representative for being chosen as 'Employee of the Year.'

 It was already dusk when our group of eleven tourists arrived at Lorenzo’s Resort.
 I immediately unpacked my things and put on my swimming trunks and went straight to the clear blue water and pristine white sand of the world’s famous beach.

-There I met Chip, who introduced himself as a consultant of the resort and Wanda, an American of Chinese-descent.
+There I met Chip, who introduced himself as the resident consultant of the resort and Wanda, an American of Chinese-descent.
 Both are quite articulating, intelligent and well versed on any topic under the sun!
 We talked about anything, from current events to trivia to history and science.

-We were so engrossed in our discussion on the reported high levels of Coliform bacteria in the waters of Boracay that it was already past 10 p.m. when we realized that we have been talking for almost 3 hours!
+We were so engrossed in our discussion on the reported high levels of Coliform bacteria in the waters of Boracay that it was already past 10 p.m. when we realized that we have talked for almost 3 hours!

 I went back to my cottage, ate my dinner and took a quick hot shower.
 I then went to the bar and ordered a glass of Mezcalero and Tequila Sauza Blanca.